Denis Cuspert

 Denis Mamadou Gerhard Cuspert (18 October 1975 – 17 January 2018), also known by his stage name Deso Dogg and his nom de guerre Abu Talha al-Almani, was a German rapper who became a member of the Islamic State.

 Cuspert ended his rap career in 2010, converted to Islam and took on the new Islamic name Abou Maleeq.
-He left Germany in 2012 for Egypt and eventually Syria, where he fought with jihadist anti-government forces in the Syrian Civil War, under the nom de guerre of Abu Talha Al-Almani (meaning Abu Talha the German).
+He left Germany in 2012 for Egypt and Libya, eventually going to Syria in 2013, where he fought with jihadist anti-government forces in the Syrian Civil War, under the nom de guerre of Abu Talha Al-Almani (meaning Abu Talha the German).

-He was wounded during fighting in the northern-Syrian town of Azaz in an air-strike conducted by the Syrian Air Force.
-In 2014, he gave his oath of allegiance to Islamist-Jihadi group the Islamic State of Iraq and the Levant (ISIL).
+He was wounded during fighting in the northern-Syrian town of Azaz in an air-strike conducted by the Syrian Arab Air Force.
+In 2014, he gave his oath of allegiance to Islamist-Jihadi group the Islamic State (IS).

 The United States Department of State added Cuspert to its list of Specially Designated Global Terrorists on 9 February 2015, and the United Nations Al-Qaida Sanctions Committee designated him on 11 February 2015.
-In January 2018, the pro-ISIL Wafa' Media Foundation announced his death during clashes in the town of Gharanij.
+In January 2018, the pro-IS Wafa' Media Foundation announced his death during clashes in the town of Gharanij.

 Early life and education

 Cuspert was born in Kreuzberg, Berlin on 18 October 1975.
 His father, Richard Luc-Giffard, was a Ghanaian national who had been deported before Cuspert was born.
 His mother, Sigrid Cuspert, is German.
 He was later raised in Charlottenburg, Moabit and Schöneberg.
 His mother remarried a U.S. Army officer with whom Cuspert had ongoing conflicts.
 He had a troubled youth and spent some time in a juvenile detention center.
 In 1995, he began a rapping career with varying success, as he got increasingly involved in street trouble and eventually in crime.